mixpanel/docs/pages/docs/tracking/reference/javascript-full-api-reference.md

-# Javascript Full Api Reference
+# JavaScript Full API Reference

-# mixpanel

 ___
 ## mixpanel.add_group
 Add a new group for this user.